luijkr/scala-play-test/README.md

-# Super simple Play application
+# Simple Play application handling multiple data inputs

-The most basic Play application I could think of.
+The most basic Play application which is able to handle multiple different data inputs in the request body.

 ### Run locally